 A press briefing and release will be presented at the opening of the Exhibition and Winners Celebration.
 In addition, our Media partners publicize the events and selected winners.
 Spark will produce press release templates, which may be used for the Entrant’s publicity purposes (upon request).

 Finalist Candidates and winners may request the SparkMark artwork for marketing usage on packaging, point of sale, advertising, product placement and other applications, if Spark determines it is positive, fair and reasonable use.

 - Spark Award Certificates and Trophies

-Winning designers and manufacturers will receive a downloadable awards certificate PDF.
+Finalist and Winning designers and manufacturers will receive a downloadable awards certificate PDF upon request.
 Printed and framed certificates and trophies are available for purchase.
 All Finalists and winners of Bronze, Silver, Gold and Spark! awards may purchase engraved trophies, and additional quantities are available by special order (as long as supplies last).

 All nominees and award-winning designs will be presented in the Spark Awards online exhibition gallery for at least one year.
-Only entries that fit Spark’s design guidelines, are in generally acceptable good taste and in fully-paid good standing with Spark will be published in the public sections of the Entrant Gallery or Archive.
-The Archive Administrator reserves all rights to determine whether works will be accepted.
+Only entries that fit Spark’s design guidelines, are in generally acceptable good taste and are in fully-paid good standing with Spark will be published in the public sections of the Entrant Gallery or Archive.
+The Archive Administrator reserves all rights to determine whether works will be accepted, and may at our discretion edit submission copy and images.
 If an entrant’s work is chosen for exhibition or publication, they may be required to sign and return an affidavit of eligibility, liability and publicity release and a license grant.